sandeepdas131999/AWS-Config-Rules/README.md

             configuration_item["resourceType"] + "."
         }

-# Returns as NOT_APPLICABLE if the resource has already been deleted.
+    # If the resource has already been deleted, return it as NOT_APPLICABLE.
     if configuration_item['configurationItemStatus'] == "ResourceDeleted":
         return {
             "compliance_type": "NOT_APPLICABLE",